Skip to main content

 Observation

-I noticed the login succeeded and the server redirected to an authenticated page, which meant the SQL injection bypass worked and the flag would be displayed directly in the post-login page content.
+The login succeeds and the server redirects to an authenticated page, so the bypass worked.
+The flag should be right there in the post-login content.

 After successful login, the page displays the flag.
 Copy it.